techscribr/techscribr.github.io/_posts/adtech/2025-12-08-publisher-advertiser-ad-servers.md

 ## 2. Direct Deals vs. Programmatic: Fulfilling the Promise

-Large publishers like *The Times of India* or *The Hindu* still sell a significant portion of their inventory through **Direct-Sold Deals** negotiated by human sales teams.
+Large publishers like *The Times of India* or *New York Times* still sell a significant portion of their inventory through **Direct-Sold Deals** negotiated by human sales teams.
 The technical "campaign" inside a publisher's ad server is a **delivery campaign** focused on fulfilling these pre-negotiated contracts.

 | Feature | Advertiser Campaign (DSP) | Publisher Campaign (Ad Server) |
 | --- | --- | --- |